-FOCUS AREA COMPLETED PRIOR TO 2021 COMPLETED IN 2021 AND BEGINNING OF 2022 NEXT STEPS 1 (T3 & T4) TRACEABILITY: Develop a robust system for supply chain mapping and trace- ability.
-As a priority, we will work to improve the visibility of Tier 3 and 4 in our cotton Product Supply Chain with a focus on identifying opportuni- ties for reducing human rights-related risks (in- cluding modern slavery) in these tiers.
+FOCUS AREA COMPLETED PRIOR TO 2022 COMPLETED IN 2022 NEXT STEPS 1 T3 & T4 TRACEABILITY: Develop a robust system for supply chain mapping and traceability.
+As a priority, we will work to improve the visibility of Tier 3 and 4 in our cotton Product Supply Chain with a focus on identifying opportunities for reducing human rights-related risks (including modern slavery) in these tiers.
 Country of origin traceability for all natural materials (viscose, wool, alpaca and cotton) and polyester.
 Mapped and visited 10 farms at Tier 4 to date (wool, alpaca and cotton) in Egypt, Turkey, New Zealand and Peru.
 A key cotton supply chain in India and a recycled nylon supply chain in Slovenia mapped down to Tier 3.
 Introduced SMC Supplier Hub to build transparency of suppliers' supply chains and ensure mapping is up to date with 100% of Tier 2 invited to join.
 We obtained full traceability on our regenerative cotton supplier in Turkey.
 We fully mapped three key products supply chains down to T4 through an LCA initiative.
-We fully mapped our T2 suppliers and gathered information on their supply chains and assessed key ones globally.
+We fully mapped our T2 suppliers and gathered information on their supply chains and assessed key ones globally. • We have started studying on the integration of traceability information related to products in our SMC Supplier Hub and internal management systems, also with the aim to be able in the future to communicate in a more user-friendly way sustainability-related aspects of our products to the final customer.
 Continue improving visibility across Tiers 3 and 4.
 Develop a traceability strategy at product level and identify key partner to collaborate with.
-2 MONITORING: Strengthen our supplier assessment meth- odology to ensure that our audits can effectively identify indicators of modern slavery, especial- ly in the lower tiers of the Product Supply Chain.
+2 MONITORING: Strengthen our supplier assessment methodology to ensure that our audits can effectively identify indicators of modern slavery, especially in the lower tiers of the Product Supply Chain.
 Extend monitoring across the Procurement Supply Chain in regard to modern slavery risks.
 New audit methodology in place since 2018 focused on strong risk assessment, collaboration and transparency.
 Since 2018 the majority of our audits have been carried out by an internal specialist and external nominated auditors trained on our methodology.
 Implemented a robust risk assessment tool for all Tier 1 and Tier 2 product suppliers.
 All UK cleaning and security companies audited in January 2019.
 Our assessments have highlighted instances which required further investigation and remediation to ensure modern slavery was not taking place, related to recruitment fees, the risk of child labour and unclear recruitment channels for migrant workers.
-Risk assessment tool updated to reflect sourcing risk changes in the last 12 months.
 Risk mapping of global service providers ongoing since 2021.
 Licence partners working on our behalf trained on modern slavery risks and effective audit methodology.
-109 Tier 1 and 2 Tier 2 Product Suppliers and subcontractors audited.
-New eyewear licence partner trained on modern slavery risk and audit methodology.
 Two warehouses assessed in Italy.
 Two homeworkers assessment carried out using the new homeworkers methodology.
-We hired an internal auditor based in Italy who speaks fluent Chinese and can support the activities with migrant workers.
+116 Tier 1 and Tier 2 Product Suppliers and subcontractors audited.
+At the end of 2022, in the context of a wider project carried out with other brands in sector, we had the chance to visit and assess one key supplier in India.
 Pilot a new assessment methodology focusing more on workers engagement and collaboration with factory's owners.
 Audit more suppliers across Tiers 2 and 3.
-Assess high-risk procurement suppliers, cleaning and security contractors once global mapping and risk assessment is completed.
+Assess highrisk procurement suppliers, cleaning and security contractors once global mapping and risk assessment is completed.